Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - 5-page passport application form - Check that the 12-digit form number at the top right of the form is the same form number and that all 5 pages are provided.

 If required, we can send you a hardcopy adult renewal (1-page) form or the full (5-page) form by post.
-Contact our office by email for information.
+Contact our office by email ([email protected]) to request a hardcopy form.

 - Passport staff CANNOT witness signatures on child passport application forms.